 Data enrichment refers to the detailed process of enhancing collected customer data in order to make it more relevant for your context.
-This is done through mining and building on your customer profiles as well as by combining first party with third party data.
-First party data refers to data that comes directly from your customer.
-Third party data enrichment is information that is leveraged off a trusted third party source.
+This is done through mining and building on your customer profiles as well as by combining first-party with third-party data.
+First-party data refers to data that comes directly from your customer.
+Third-party data enrichment is information that is leveraged by a trusted third-party source.
 Data enrichment is what takes your customer data to the next level in order to better understand your customer base and their needs.
 This in turn will maximise your data's potential to be more useful to your business.

 Understanding the problem